 By doing toning exercises that focus on the abdominal area, you will flatten and define your abs as you lose your baby belly fat.
 A fitness or stability ball is excellent for this purpose.

-If you don’t want to buy a fitness ball, you can do crunches or other bodyweight exercises that focus on the abs instead.
-Exercising with a ball, however, should give you a better result.
+If you don’t want to buy a fitness ball, you can do crunches or other bodyweight exercises that focus on the abs.
+Exercising with a ball, however, may give you a better result.
 In fact, a study conducted by Sacramento State University found that exercisers who use stability balls to lose belly fat, develop double the number of muscle fibers as those who do regular stomach crunches.

 So if you want to get into shape faster, I highly recommend you get a fitness ball.
-They’re inexpensive and easy to use.
-And, as well as using the ball for exercise, you can use it as a seat.
+They’re inexpensive, easy to use and fun.
+As well as using the ball for exercise, you can use it as a seat.
 Doing so will engage you core, helping to tone your abs muscles further and faster.
 It will also benefit your posture and help ease back strain.

 How to Lose Baby Belly Fat Through Exercise

 Choosing the Right Fitness Ball